Quick guide: Code of Practice for International Recruitment

 - All international health and social care personnel will have appropriate pre-employment checks including those for any criminal convictions or cautions as required by UK legislation.

-- Appropriate information about the post being applied for will be made available to a candidate at an early stage so international health and social care personnel can make an informed decision on whether to accept a job offer.
+- Appropriate information about the post being applied for will be made available so candidates can make informed decisions.

-- All newly appointed international health and social care personnel will be offered appropriate support and induction.
-As part of this employers and contracting bodies should undertake pre-employment/placement preparation activity to ensure a respectful working environment for all.
+- Newly appointed employees will be offered appropriate support and induction.
+Employers and contracting bodies should undertake pre-employment and placement preparation to ensure a respectful working environment.